What is the first thing that comes to your mind when we mention Medieval times?

 $346,258

-"Seven Samurai" is often compared to classic Westerns like "High Noon."
-Critics hail it as one of Kurosawa’s finest works, praising its compelling storytelling, dynamic action sequences, and richly drawn characters.
+"Seven Samurai" has often been likened to great Westerns such as "High Noon."
+Critics hail it as one of Kurosawa’s finest achievements, renowned for its intricate characters, vivid action, and timeless themes.

 ActionDramaWar